dlepex/typeinst/README.md

 ```
 Each field of DSL-struct defines the single concrete type.

-For each field *DSL-func* describes the substitution of type variables, which happens by name, and the result of DSL-func is the generic type where this substitution takes place.
+For each field *DSL-func* describes the substitution of type variables and the result of DSL-func is the generic type where this substitution takes place.
+The substitution is done by name.

 ## __Usage__